tlswg/tls13-spec/draft-ietf-tls-tls13.md

   inclusive are assigned via Specification Required {{RFC2434}}.
   Values from 224-255 (decimal) inclusive are reserved for Private Use {{RFC2434}}.

+[[TODO: This does not reuse the registry anymore.
+Write the appropriate text for the new registry.]]

 In addition, this document defines a new registry to be maintained by IANA.